samjulien/blog/_posts/2018-06-02-real-time-charts-using-angular-and-d3.markdown

 {% endraw %}
 {% endhighlight %}

 The D3 chart will be rendered inside this `<div #chart>` element.
 As you can see, you created a local reference for the div element (`#chart`).
-You will use this reference in your component class, while configuring D3.
+You will use this reference in your component class while configuring D3.

 This component will not use the `MarketStatusService` to fetch data.
 Instead, it will accept the data as input.
 The goal of this approach is to make the `market-chart` component reusable.
 For this, the component will have an `Input` field and the value to this field will be passed from the `app-root` component.
-The component will use the `ngOnChanges` lifecycle hook to render the chart whenever there is change in the data.
+The component will use the `ngOnChanges` lifecycle hook to render the chart whenever there is a change in the data.
 It will also use the `OnPush` change detection strategy to ensure that the chart is re-rendered only when the input changes.

 So, open the file `market-chart.component.ts` and add the following code to it: